 This post, Interview with Rachel House from Thor: Ragnarok, is part of an expenses paid trip with Marvel Studios, Disney/Pixar, and Disney Junior.
 Some interview questions and responses have been edited to improve readability.
-You can see all of the Thor event posts right here.

 We had the pleasure of chatting with Rachel House who plays Topaz in Thor: Ragnarok, and I can’t wait to share my favorite parts of the conversation with you!
 You might know Rachel’s name because she also voiced the grandmother in Moana!